 “He’s retired.
 Oh!
 I’m doing this wrong, I’m sorry.”
 Heidi offered another handshake, this time with a much more serious expression on her face.

 Did I just find an escaped mental patient?
-Jessica accepted the second handshake, secure enough in her own invulnerability and curious as to what was going to come next.
+Jessica accepted the second handshake, secure enough in her own invulnerability to be curious as to what was going to come next.

 “I’m DOCTOR Heidi Carpenter, the new chief of psychiatry for the AAC First Division.
 I took over for Doctor Longan last week.
 I believe we have an appointment for… seven minutes ago?”